- Contact us

 - When considering event cancellations, event planners should check the contracts they have with venues, contractors and artists to see if it contains a force majeure clause or provision.
 A force majeure event refers to the occurrence of an event which is outside the reasonable control of a party and which prevents that party from performing its obligations under a contract.
 COVID-19, as a global pandemic, meets the definition of force majeure.
 It should therefore, be possible to release yourself from the terms of the contract in this situation.
 Each contract may have a slightly different definition of force majeure however, so it is good to review your contract closely, and then contact your venue or vendor to discuss further.

-- If advised after an in-person event or meeting that someone has fallen ill, the organizer should coordinate a response with University Communications.
+- If advised after an in-person event or meeting that someone has fallen ill, the organizer should coordinate a response with SFU Communications and Marketing.

 - If notified of possible COVID-19 exposure at one of your events, please advise your supervisor immediately.